Lupfen (card game): Special card combinations

 If a player has three Unters in his hand, he has automatically won once a game is on.
-In a compulsory round, he declares "three Unters" whereupon all the others must pay the pott.
+In a compulsory round, he declares "three Unters" whereupon all the others must pay the pot.
 In a Lupfen, he does not reveal his hand, but waits to see which of the others will "play".
-Once the announcements have been made, the 3 Unters are declared and every other player who opted to "play" has to pay the pott because 3 Unters cannot be beaten.
+Once the announcements have been made, the 3 Unters are declared and every other player who opted to "play" has to pay the pot because 3 Unters cannot be beaten.